 In Part 1 of this article, I described a conversation between our ministry and a reader, who I have named "Sally."
-Sally asked a series of difficult questions concerning God program in election.
+Sally asked a series of difficult questions concerning God's program of election.
 In the course of our exchange, Sally described her emotionally painful reaction to learning of God's sovereignty in salvation, so we tried to offer her some perspective from Scripture.

 Part 2 of our conversation follows below: